chevah/geck/content/documentation.rst

 **Operation (under 'Usage Instructions')**

-Should only contain general principles of operation.
+Contains general principles of operation.

 The section can go into further detail about a particular feature or service beyond the configuration file and configuration file options.